rdegges/okta.github.io/hugo/content/blog/spring-boot-saml.md

 ---
 layout: blog_post
+title: Get Started with Spring Boot, SAML, and Okta
 author: mraible
 date: 2017-03-16T00:00:00Z
-description: Learn how to build a Spring Boot application that authenticates against Okta's API with SAML.
-Uses Spring Security's Java config and its SAML DSL.
+description: "Learn how to build a Spring Boot application that authenticates against Okta's API with SAML.
+Uses Spring Security's Java config and its SAML DSL."
-tags:
-- spring-boot
-- saml
-- okta
+tweets:
-title: Get Started with Spring Boot, SAML, and Okta
+  - "Need SAML integration in your Spring Boot application?
+Get Started with Spring Boot, SAML, and Okta → "
+  - "Spring Boot + SAML + Okta = 💙!
+Learn more → "
+tags: [spring-boot, saml, okta]
 ---

 Today I'd like to show you how build a Spring Boot application that leverages Okta's Platform API for authentication via SAML.
 SAML (Security Assertion Markup Language) is an XML-based standard for securely exchanging authentication and authorization information between entities—specifically between identity providers, service providers, and users.
 Well-known IdPs include Salesforce, Okta, OneLogin, and Shibboleth.